Minimum Eligibility for Submission

 - The following minimum criteria must be met in order for a development to be eligible for the Terwilliger Center Award:

-- The Development can be for new construction or preservation.
+- The Development can be for new construction, preservation deal or acquisition.

 - Development can be located anywhere in the United States, Puerto Rico, Guam, Canada and Mexico